All Episodes

 They knew they were padding their pockets, and they added bonuses.

-You know, just like Katrina, you know, nobody bothered questioning what happened to the money that Bush allocated for the levies where it was spent.
+You know, just like Katrina, you know, nobody bothered questioning what happened to the money that Bush allocated for the levies, where it was spent.

-State can't the feds can't trump the state.
+The feds can't trump the state.

-The people of this country, the feds should trump the state, should try, shouldn't he be look at I understand what you're thinking about this conspiracy.
+The people of this country, the feds should trump the state.

-He's now a Barack economic advisor.
+He's now a Barack Economic Advisor.

 You think that they engineered the timing of the mortgage mess so that it would happen toward the end of the Bush administration in the campaign.

-But I've been noticing through the whole eight years of the Bush presidency, it I feel sorry for the man because it's damned if he does, damned if he doesn't.
+Well, I don't know that they specifically got that specific with it, but I've been noticing through the whole eight years of the Bush presidency, I feel sorry for the man because it's damned if he does, damned if he doesn't.

-Just like the war in terror.
+Just like the war on terror.

-His 911 hasn't changed anything.
+His 9-11 hasn't changed anything.

 Our security is still inept.